kuroji-fusky/pacopanda-drawing-stats/README.md

 The backend consists of both Python for scraping data with FastAPI and BS4, and Go currently on the works for faster data scraping with Gin and Colly.

-Updates to this project can be seen [here!](https://github.com/skepfusky/pacopanda-drawing-stats/blob/main/CHANGELOG.md)

 ## Project structure

-- `.vscode` and `.idea` - IDE configs for VS Code and IntelliJ IDEA
+- `.idea` and `.vscode` - IDE configs for VS Code and IntelliJ IDEA
 - `app` - The website, written in Next.js + TypeScript, Sass, and Tailwind CSS
 - `script` - Bash scripts for setting up, bulk linting and for deployment
 - `server` - Python and Go back-end

 ## About this project

-This project began in October 31, 2021, and the possible inspiration from this project is through McBroken (basically a McDonald's broken ice cream machine site) and it'd be interesting to see in all of his drawings to see said data and it's various datasets.
+This project began on October 31, 2021, and the possible inspiration from this project is through McBroken (basically a McDonald's broken ice cream machine site) and it'd be interesting to see in all of his drawings to see said data and it's various datasets.